foundersandcoders/coursebook/README.md

 1. Give us credit for creating it
 1. Maintain the original license
-1. Do not use it in a commercial project.
+1. Do not use it in a commercial project

 #### What you can do